 The objective of all events, no matter the topic nor the industry, is to bring people together.
-Events gather people into the same space and facilitate the sharing of ideas and the building of relationships.
-However, none of this is possible if there are no people!
-This is why event registration is such a high priority for event marketers.
+However, none of this is possible if there are no one shows up.
+That's why event registration is such a high priority for event marketers.
 Maximizing the conversion rate from prospect to registered attendee is an important KPI for event success.

 You may also be interested in our guides on: